berlin-open-wireless-lab/OpenWifiCore/docs/README.md

 |`del_options`  | optional list of options to remove                                                                                                      |

 A query works in the way that it first filters all configurations according to a criteria (like `package`, `name`, `type`, `matchOptions`).
 If you add `option` the option value is returned or you can change it's value with `set`.
 You can also add options (`add_options`) or delete (`del_options`) them.
 You can also add a configuration with the given matching criteria (`add_config`).

+#### Node info

+You can get information about a node by doing a `GET` to `/masterConfig/Node/NODEID`.
+This information contains the id, if it is a link or a config node and in case of a config node the config and the path to this config.
+In case of a link it also contains the link data (which is currently its name).

+### Connect two config nodes

+You can connect two config nodes by doing a `POST` to `/masterConfig/Node/FROM_NODE/link/TO_NODE`.
+The data should contain the data that is associated with the link (currently used for its name).

 ## Plugins